binarylogic/authlogic/README.md

 Authlogic is a clean, simple, and unobtrusive ruby authentication solution.

-A code example can replace a thousand words...

-Authlogic introduces a new type of model.
+It introduces a new type of model.
 You can have as many as you want, and name them whatever you want, just like your other models.
 In this example, we want to authenticate with the User model, which is inferred by the name:

 ```ruby
 class UserSession < Authlogic::Session::Base